jeaninemjordan/UFOs/README.md

 # UFOs

- ## An Interactive analysis within a searchable database of UFO sightings using Javascript in an HTML environment.
+ ## An interactive analysis within a searchable database of UFO sightings using Javascript in an HTML environment.

 ![](static/images/gitreadmeufo.jpg)